 And as her small town rallies around her to help raise money for a running leg (who even knew those existed?), she realizes that life, even if it’s one she never imagined for herself, is still pretty good.

-There’s a lot going on in this book and yet, it never seemed like it was trying too hard.
+There’s a lot going on in The Running Dream and yet, it never seemed like it was trying too hard.
 I completely bought Jessica’s story – her intense anger and despair, her sometimes optimism, her impatience with the whole process of getting a prosthetic leg and learning to walk again.

 It’s not a high-action book, either; the story spreads over the course of more than a year and the character development really shines because of the pacing.
 You get to see Jessica at her best and at her worst.
 You see how hard the parents are trying to be positive while also dealing with the financial repercussions of the accident.
 And you see Jessica start to get close to Rosa, recognizing that she has seen Rosa as just a girl in a wheelchair and now desperately wants people to look beyond the disability to the regular person.
 Now that she’s someone with a disability, she recognizes how it feels to be on the receiving end of the stares or the people who just ignore you.